Choline is an essential nutrient that’s involved in the health of every cell in your body. Read more to find out the best choline supplements of 2022.

 10. KRK Supplements Choline-900

-Despite the name, KRK Supplements only delivers 450 mg of choline per tablet—the recommended serving size is two capsules.
+Despite the name, KKR Supplements only delivers 450 milligrams of cholinium chloride (cholinesterase inhibitor) per capsule—the recommended serving size for adults is two capsules.

 Who should buy choline?

 If you’re interested in taking a supplement that may help improve cognitive functions and boost your brain power, consider taking a choline supplement.
 Choline is a chemical compound that helps produce acetylcholine, an important neurotransmitter.
 It has been shown to decrease the accumulation of fat in your livers.

 At least some circumstantial evidence suggests that choline supplementation might help restore normal levels of fat metabolism in people who suffer from nonalcoholic fatty livers.